actionprojecteu/azotea-client/README.md

 This allows more automation, as all subdirectories will be traversed.
 We recommend using a scheme like `YYYY-MM-DD` for the subdirectories.
 Directoris will be processed with descendent order, that is, from the most recent name (i.e. 2021-11-02) to the least recent one.

+## CSV File generation

 CSV file generation in batch mode is done by using `azotool`.
 It has the same options as in the GUI mode.
 We can use the `--console` option if executed interactively or the `--log-file` option if executed within an automation script.

 ```bash
 #!/bin/bash